Korean Jindo: History

-The Jindo dog was researched by Tamezo Mori, a professor of Keijo Imperial University in February 1937 and it was registered as 53rd of Natural Treasure of 朝鮮總督府 (the Government-General of Korea) in May, 1938.
+The Jindo dog was researched by Tamezo Mori, a professor of Keijō Imperial University in February 1937 and it was registered as 53rd of Natural Treasure of the Government-General of Chōsen in May 1938.

-The Jindo dog managed to survive Korea under Japanese rule between 1910 and 1945 due to Japanese biologists recognizing its similarity to Japan's native dogs, whereas other Korean dog breeds did not survive.
+The Jindo dog managed to survive Korea under Japanese rule between 1910 and 1945 due to Japanese biologists recognizing its similarity to Japan's native dogs, whereas other Korean dog breeds were killed by the Japanese.
 In 1962, the Government of South Korea designated the Jindo as the 53rd 'Natural Treasure' (or translated as 'Natural Monument') (천연기념물; 天然記念物) and was thusly protected along with all designated Natural Treasures under the Cultural Heritage Protection Act the same year.
 Because of the special status of the Jindo, it is very difficult to export pure Jindo Island Jindo dogs outside of Korea.
 Jindos marched in the opening ceremonies of the 1988 Summer Olympic Games in Seoul, Korea.

 The Jindo Dogs Guild of Korea (한국 진돗개 조합), as of 2008, issues certificates of Korean Jindo dog purity, which specifies the registered number of the mother, sex, and birth date of the dog, as well as breeder's address, and certifies that the dog is purely of Jindo Island origin.

 The Jindo first appeared in the West in France, and a small number have since been introduced to the United Kingdom and the United States, both in an official capacity and by Korean immigrants.
 The Jindo dog as a breed was recognized by the United Kennel Club on January 1, 1998.
 As of 2016, there were only two registered Jindos in the U.S.: one in the Los Angeles area and one in Seattle.
 There were 25 registered in the United Kingdom.

 Lineage

 A 2020 study showed that Jindos and other East and Southeast Asian dogs share some common ancestry with the New Guinea singing dog.
 These dogs were shown in this same study to be more phylogenetically related to each other than to other more selectively bred dog breeds, most of which contain far greater percentages of the Modern European lineage.
 DNA analysis indicates another common ancestor around 900 years ago that the Donggyeongi dog and the Korean Jindo separated from.

-In a genomic analysis of the Jindo dog, several mitochondrial DNA genotypes unique to the Jindo were noted.
+In a 2012 genomic analysis of the Jindo dog, several mitochondrial DNA genotypes unique to the Jindo were noted.
 Within the same study, the Jindo's unique mitochondrial DNA genome was reflected in its similarities to other dogs but distinctive branch on the mapped canine phylogenetic tree.

+In 2025, a genomic analysis indicates that the black and tan coat colour originates from the original population founded on Jindo Island, which is in accord with the breed history.
+The Jindo shared haplotypes with the Japanese Akita, indicating a shared ancestry through an early migration of people and dogs from Korea to Japan.
+The Jindo also showed haplotype sharing with West Eurasian breeds such as the German Shepherd, due to the gene flow of West Eurasian dogs to the Tibetan Plateau around 3,600 years ago.